gvanrossum/gvanrossum.github.io/formal/scopesblog.md

 - it's a local variable in `C`
 - it's a global

 (The compiler doesn't know or care about builtins.
-It treats the same code for them as for globals.)
+It generates the same code for them as for globals.)

 Looking through the above method definitions, we see that there are actually three outcomes when you call `s.lookup("x")`, if `s` is an `OpenScope` instance: